opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 ### Manual dictionary generation

 Finally, the dictionary can be configured manually, so that any encoding can be used.
-To do that, the `Dictionary` object parameters need to be assigned manually.
+To do that, the `cv::aruco::Dictionary` object parameters need to be assigned manually.
 It must be noted that, unless you have a special reason to do this manually, it is preferable to use one of the previous alternatives.

-The `Dictionary` parameters are:
+The `cv::aruco::Dictionary` parameters are:

 @code{.cpp}
     class Dictionary {
     public:

         cv::Mat bytesList;      // marker code information
         int markerSize;         // number of bits per dimension